Volume 10, Number 3, September 2004

 Although not inviolate, these rules provide a first approximation to common-practice chord-writing, and a glimpse of insight into the aesthetic goals of common-practice music.
 Well-tested rules can help students to understand and imitate the music of the past.

 Wibberley raises two technical issues that are tangential to the main thread of his paper.
-We address these points in the following links:
+We address these points in the following sections:

 1. Bret Aarden and Paul T. von Hippel, “Rules